munificent/craftinginterpreters/book/the-lox-language.md

 ### Inheritance

-Already, we've increased the expressiveness of Lox quite a bit.
-We can define structures to aggregate data.
-We can associate behavior with them.
-Method calls are dynamically dispatched, so we've got polymorphism too.

-The next step is reusing methods across classes.
-For that, Lox supports simple single inheritance.
-When you declare a class, you can specify a class that it inherits from using <span name="less">`<`</span>:
+Every object-oriented language lets you know not define methods, but reuse them across multiple classes or objects.
+For that, Lox supports single inheritance.
+When you declare a class, you can specify a class that it inherits from using
+<span name="less">`<`</span>:

 ```lox
 class Brunch < Breakfast {